-Easy to make, the stuffed round courgettes are a balanced meal for a healthy family dinner.
+Easy to make, the stuffed round courgettes with ground beef are a balanced meal for a healthy family dinner.
 Even the children will happily eat their veg here.
 If you cannot find round zucchini you can use regular ones cut lengthwise.

 What zucchini to use

 For this recipe I like to use round zucchini as they are easy to fill, but you can also use long zucchini cut lengthwise.

 Whatever zucchini you will be using this is a very easy recipe you can make ahead of time.
 It is a complete meal with vegs, proteins and carbs.

 Besides zucchini, you can also use peppers, tomatoes or onions, in French they are called petit farcis.

 The stuffing is a mix of meat and breadcrumbs.
 Here I use minced beef, but you can also use a mix of beef and pork.

 I always use Italian seasoned breadcrumbs in many of my recipes, that is why I usually prepare a large amount and keep it in the freezer.
 They don’t need to be defrosted ahead of time.

 I always keep the stale bread aside and when I have time I prepare the breadcrumbs and freeze it.
 Here are the ingredients I use in proportion to 3 cups of grated stale bread:

 - ½ cup of parmesan